cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 #### IP-based activation

-If your reseller provides you ip-based license, run the following commands:
+If your reseller provides you with an IP-based license, run the following commands:

 To convert server into the CloudLinux OS Shared edition:
 ```